-Talk is Silver, Code is Gold?
-Beyond 'Object-Centric' Notions of Contribution in Peer Production
+Talk Is Silver, Code Is Gold?
+Beyond Traditional Notions of Contribution in Peer Production: The Case of Drupal

 Peer production communities are based on the collaboration of communities of people, mediated by the Internet, typically to create digital commons, as in Wikipedia or free software.
-The contribution activities around the creation of such commons (e.g. source code, articles or documentation) have been widely explored.
-However, other types of contribution whose focus of action is directed towards the community have remained significantly less visible (e.g. organisation of events or mentoring).
+The contribution activities around the creation of such commons (e.g., source code, articles, or documentation) have been widely explored.
+However, other types of contribution whose focus is directed toward the community have remained significantly less visible (e.g., the organization of events or mentoring).
 This work challenges the notion of contribution in peer production through an in-depth qualitative study of a prominent “code-centric” example: the case of the free software project Drupal.
-Throughout the collaboration of more than a million participants, the Drupal project supports more than 2% of websites worldwide.
-Thus, this research (1) offers empirical evidence of the perception of “community-oriented” activities as contributions, (2) analyses their lack of visibility in the digital platforms of collaboration, and (3) draws on the concept of affective labour to show its relevance for the sustainability of peer production communities.
-Therefore, through the exploration of a complex and extreme "code-centric” case, this study aims to reconceptualise the notion of contribution in peer production communities, incorporating new kinds of contributions traditionally invisibilised.
-In this way, this work may open new avenues of research, enabling the study of contribution activities from a new perspective.
+Involving the collaboration of more than a million participants, the Drupal project supports nearly 2% of websites worldwide.
+This research (1) offers empirical evidence of the perception of “community-oriented” activities as contributions, and (2) analyzes their lack of visibility in the digital platforms of collaboration.
+Therefore, through the exploration of a complex and “code-centric” case, this study aims to broaden our understanding of the notion of contribution in peer production communities, incorporating new kinds of contributions customarily left invisible.

 Suggested Citation: Suggested Citation